A complete guide to MLA in-text citations

 The aim of an MLA in-text citation is to point the reader to the correct source as unobtrusively as possible.
 Parenthetical citations should only include as much information as is necessary to identify the source.

 If the source does not have page numbers but is divided into numbered paragraphs, sections or chapters, use these instead, together with an appropriate abbreviation (par., sec., ch.).
 In this case, use a comma after the author’s name.

 (Luxemburg, ch.
 26)

-If the source does not use any numbering system (as is often the case for online article citations), include only the author name or title in the in-text citation.
+If the source does not use any numbering system (for example, when citing a website or a lecture), include only the author name or title in the in-text citation.
 Don’t include paragraph numbers unless they are explicitly numbered in the source.

 Several scholars have critiqued the “narrative of crisis” at Europe’s borders (Rajaram).